A Declaration of Independence for American Women (7.3.18)

 I lost my job at the retirement community in May, because my 3rd boss within 10 months did not like me which was incredibly painful for me.
 As a result of this job loss, I decided to move back home with my parents and go to graduate school in the fall at VCU to improve myself and my future job opportunities.
 I also figured out that with this new plan, Nathan and I would both be students at the same time and have more in common together.

 I have a pituitary tumor which causes irregular periods and three different endocrinologists told me that it may be very difficult for me to become pregnant.
-I always used birth control, however the one time I did not use birth control based on unusual circumstances and this theory about my pituitary tumor – BINGO!
+I always used birth control, however the one time I did not use birth control based on unusual circumstances plus this theory about my pituitary tumor and BINGO!
 I got pregnant.
 It was an unwanted, undesired, unplanned pregnancy.
 I found out that I was pregnant within the first month of the pregnancy around my birthday in August 1990.

 Somehow I ended up contacting the clinic at Boulevard and Grove.
 My former roommate used to picket for N.O.W.
-(National Organization for Women) at this clinic to support women having a choice about whether or not to have a baby; otherwise I knew nothing about the facility.
+(National Organization for Women) at this clinic to support women having a choice about whether or not to have a baby, otherwise I knew nothing about the facility.
 I was told that I needed to bring $200.00 cash and be a certain number of weeks pregnant in order for the abortion to be effective.

-I had had a D&C when I was 20 years old to stop a period that lasted over 45 days.
+I had had a D&C when I was 19 years old to stop a period that lasted over 45 days.
 I had heard that D&C’s were essentially the same thing as an abortion.
 The D&C never resolved my hemorrhaging, but that’s another story.
 I expected this abortion procedure to be the same experience as that outpatient surgery at Stuart Circle Hospital.
-I thought that I would be in a sterile, cold operating room, with leg warmers, anesthesia to put me to sleep, unconscious during the procedure, etc.
+I thought that I would be in a sterile, cold operating room, with bizarre leg warmers, anesthesia to put me to sleep, unconscious during the procedure, etc.

 Nathan went with me to love and support me the day of the abortion which was during my second week of graduate school.
 We waited a long time in the waiting room together which was a surreal experience itself.
 The living room of this old house turned into a clinic was full of women of all ages and all backgrounds waiting to have an abortion.
 I was called upstairs and a counselor discussed the procedure and my decision with me using some type of plastic model.
 I was very clear that I wanted an abortion.
 When I went into the room for the actual procedure, I was shocked.
 The environment was nothing like I expected.
 I expected to be unconscious and not feel any pain.
 Where were the support devices that I had experienced during the outpatient surgery?

 I got on the table and you began the procedure and I began crying uncontrollably from the fear of pain and how this process was being done based on what I was expecting.
-You stopped the procedure and told the nurse, “Get her out of here” and I was removed from the room.
+You stopped the procedure and told the nurse, “Get her out of here!” and I was escorted from the room.
 Nathan and I left the building and sat in the car in the parking lot while I cried and cried.
 Nathan reassured me that we could get married and have the baby if I was having any doubts about having the abortion.
 I did not have any doubts about my decision, or the abortion, I was just not mentally prepared for the procedure based on my previous experience with a D&C.

 I went back in line to have the abortion that same day.
 This time when I got on the table I remember you commenting to the nurse, “Are you sure this is the same girl that was here earlier?”
 The procedure was effective and that opportunity to have a choice about my destiny and the destiny of that child, while not my ideal choice, has allowed me to mature as a person and become a mother when I was more ready.
 Thank you for having the guts and courage to provide myself and other women the opportunity to have safe, effective abortions in conservative Richmond, Virginia.
 Thank you also for being sensitive to my feelings when I started crying and giving me an opportunity to re-think and/or re-group myself for my decision.